niplav/site/microfiction.md

 > Moloch whose pilots are spooky!
 > Moloch who resides in an infinite-dimensional space!
 > Mandate of tenderness!
 Fugitive astralites!
+> Moloch, repugnant in a universal iron lattice!

 #### Squeal